 Joining an Honor Society: Why Should You Care?

 If you have a high GPA in college, then you’re also intelligent enough to know that you should be particularly careful about how you invest your precious time.
 Therefore, the question here should be, what does a high-achieving student have to gain by joining an honor society?

 You can find friends even without having to join any special clubs, of course, but the chances of your fellow honor society members being on the same wavelength as you are definitely much higher.
 Besides, friendship is not the prime goal of socializing and joining a club of elite students.

 To a college student, very few things are as important for building a sound future career than making important connections.
-Being in a place that only houses talented young peers, seniors, important faculty members, and former students who are now well established, an honor society is the best place to find those important connections while still in college.
+Being in a place that only houses talented young peers, seniors, important faculty members, and former students who are now well established, an honor society, such as National Society of Collegiate Scholars, is the best place to find those important connections while still in college.

 It Strengthens Your Resume

 Academic achievements are a major part of any resume, and without the right ones on there, getting the desired job would be impossible.
 However, even when you have the qualifications, the job market can be extremely competitive.

 Therefore, students should be looking to further reinforce their resumes in any way that can help them stand out from the competition.
 Joining a highly regarded honor society can do exactly that for your resume because of the following:

 - The recruiter/owner/manager could himself/herself have belonged to the same honor society.